-Regional Research Centre on Oceanography for West Asia - Iran (Islamic Republic of) (2015)
+Regional Research Centre on Oceanography for West Asia (RCOWA) - Iran (Islamic Republic of) (2015, extended until 31 January 2023)

 The centre is established under the auspices of UNESCO in the Iranian National Institute for Oceanography and Atmospheric Science (INIOAS).
 The centre creates the basis for the best scientific understanding of the processes going on in the marine and coastal environment of the geographical area covering the Persian Gulf, Gulf of Oman and Caspian Sea.
 It assists Member States of the region in achieving sustainable development and facilitating regional partnership and co-operation.
 The centre develops regional marine and coastal management policy, by identifying and meeting national and regional priorities through sharing knowledge and experience, by operating education and training programmes and raising public awareness concerning the need for sustainable management of sea and coastal areas.
 In its regional dimension, the centre assists the IOC Regional Committee for the Central Indian Ocean (IOCINDIO) in meeting its objectives, especially in the area of data and information collection and management by the formulation of the ODINCINDIO programme (Ocean Data and Information Network for the Central Indian Ocean Region).